 National Poetry Month

-In honour of Poetry Month, we'll be checking in with former CBC Poetry Prize winners to see how their craft has developed since winning the prize.
-First up: 2009 winner Tanis Rideout on making poetry into an art object and the power of questions and why technology could help, not hinder, the pursuit of poetry.
+We're checking in with former CBC Poetry Prize winners to see how their craft has developed since winning the prize.
+Here's 2009 winner Tanis Rideout on making poetry into an art object, the power of questions and why technology could help, not hinder, the pursuit of poetry.

 What did winning the CBC Poetry Prize mean to you?